PufferFinance/PufferPool/docs/PufferModule.md

 function collectNonRestakingRewards() external
 ```

-This function allows NoOps to claim their consensus rewards, earned by their validator node operating within this module
+This function allows NoOps to claim their consensus rewards, earned by their validator operating within this module

 *Effects*:
 * Will withdraw the corresponding amount of ETH from this module, sending it to the NoOp's address